Smalltown Boys and Country Girls: Gender and Sexuality within the Rural Idyll

 University of Lincoln, Sarah Swift Building room SSB0103

-A call for papers for a one-day symposium on 28th May exploring emerging research into gender, sexuality and relationships within rural communities.
+A one-day symposium on 28 May exploring emerging research into gender, sexuality and relationships within rural communities.

 This one-day event seeks to draw together postgraduate and early career researchers interested in in topics related to gender, sexuality and relationships within rural communities.
 Proposals for 20-minute papers are invited on any aspect of the theme.
 The following is a list of indicative topics, but is by no means prescriptive or exhaustive: